IROS 2024 Cooperative Aerial Robots Inspection Challenge (CARIC@IROS24)

 7. Baseline Method

-Thien-Minh Nguyen Muqing Cao Shenghai Yuan Lihua Xie Ben M. Chen
+Thien-Minh Nguyen Muqing Cao Shenghai Yuan Xinhang Xu Lihua Xie Ben M. Chen